 Welcome to A TIME for PHYSICS FIRST!

-A TIME for Physics First is a partnership among the University of Missouri-Columbia (MU), and thirtyseven Core Partner school districts.
-The project is funded by the National Science Foundation Math-Science Partnership Institute grant titled A TIME for Freshman Physics in Missouri (Academy for Teachers using Inquiry and Modeling Experiences for Freshman Physics in Missouri), funded September 2009-Aug 2014.
+A TIME for Physics First is a partnership among the University of Missouri-Columbia (MU), and thirty seven Core Partner school districts.
+The project was funded by the National Science Foundation Math-Science Partnership Institute grant titled A TIME for Freshman Physics in Missouri (Academy for Teachers using Inquiry and Modeling Experiences for Freshman Physics in Missouri), funded September 2009-Aug 2015 (NSF-DUE 0928924).